CoEDL/elpis/docs/development_environment.md

 ## 7. Elpis-GUI

 If you wish to develop the front end code along with the server, you can add an additional mount and override the `/elpis-gui` directory.
 Notice the second mount in the following code and replace `/path/to/elpis-gui` with the path to the `elpis-gui` git repository.
+If you followed the instructions for cloning the repository above your mount for the GUI should look like this `"type=bind,source=${localWorkspaceFolder}/../elpis-gui,target=/elpis-gui"`.

 ```json
 {